stsaria/AdvCommands/README-EN.md

 ### Event Handlers
 Plug-ins can execute a specific function when some event occurs (such as movement or block placement).
-This improves readability if the method is to have the function executed when something happens, rather than the traditional command that is checked with every tick.
+This improves readability if the method is to have the function executed when something happens, rather than the traditional advCommand that is checked with every tick.

 The event handler contains a variable (event.*) about the event